How to Select the Most Suitable Testing Mode

 Boolean Properties

-By default, the "property" testing mode is used, which reports failures using special functions called properties:
+By default, the property testing mode is used, which reports failures using special functions called properties:

 • Testing functions should be named with a specific prefix (e.g. echidna_).